chadac/golang/src/cmd/compile/internal/ssa/README.md

 function terminates, the control flow will eventually reach an exit block, thus ending the function call.

-Note that a function may have zero or multiple exit blocks, just like a Go function can have any number of return points, but it must have exactly one entry point block.
+Note that a function may have zero or multiple exit blocks, just like a Golang function can have any number of return points, but it must have exactly one entry point block.